php-templates/php-templates/readme.md

     $bicycle();
 }
 ```
 This is not how ***Php-templates*** actually works, but this is how it conceptually works.
-In fact, each entity will have an object instance of type `PhpTemplates\Parsed` wraping its template function and providing contextual data.
+In fact, each entity will have an object instance of type `PhpTemplates\Template` wraping its template function and providing contextual data.

 In order to render a template:
 ```